space and time

 • This definition of self reminds of the Tao (“way”) in Taoism.
 Lao Tzu starts the Tao Te Ching with “The Tao that can be Tao’ed (trodden/spoken), is not the real (unchanging) Tao”.

 • In today’s science, organs of perception wire back what is outside to the brain, where also mind and self would be.
 Maybe the self would even be considered “more inside than inside”, looking out first at what else is inside and then even further out at what is outside.
-But how much of that is paradigm, and might thus change again over centuries ?
+But how much of that might be paradigm, and could thus change again over centuries ?

 • How would rest/move be defined for other senses than vision ?
 How could eri and emi be measured inside ?
 Would the only “objective” way be to measure brain activity outside ?
 Would that be fundamental enough in this context ?
 Could the self (observer) be measured ?